-Armed Individual on Campus
+Illegal Weapon on Campus

-Anyone having positive knowledge that an armed person is present on campus should immediately call 911 to alert police of the situation.
+Anyone having positive knowledge that a person is in possession of an illegal weapon on campus should immediately call 911 to alert police of the situation.
 Be prepared to provide the following information:

-- · Location of the armed person.
+- Location of the armed person.

 - How the person is armed, i.e. rifle, pistol, bomb, knife.

-- Purpose, if known, of the armed person
+- Purpose, if known, of the armed person.

-- A complete description of the individual
+- A complete description of the individual.

 - Whether or not any shots have been fired.

 - Your name and where you can be located if police need additional information.